IP-CAM/Opencart-v.2.3.0.2-enhanced-Install-by-Condor2/README.md

 ## Features ##
 - Option to show and hide/reveal password.
 Code used from <a href="https://github.com/opencartbrasil/opencartbrasil">Opencart Brasil</a>
-- Ocmod installer was changed like in 3.0.x.x but with upload restrictions removed.
-PHP and SQL functions was added from this <a href="https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=31227">extension</a>

 ## Compatibility
 - PHP 7.3 and above